Cursor vs NeuroCode

 - Freemium pricing with usable free tier

-- Suitable for backend development
+- Tailored for backend and data science

 - Limited third-party integrations